 2. The distinction runs through the entire fabric of Scripture.
-It is in the New Testament, however, that we find the elements Testament of the complete doctrine on this subject as on every other connected with the original and the restored condition of mankind.
+It is in the New Testament, however, that we find the elements of the complete doctrine on this subject as on every other connected with the original and the restored condition of mankind.
 It speaks of the renewal of the regenerate into the image of the Creator as that consisted in Original Righteousness, or the moral image.
 The two cardinal passages which must regulate our views are in the Epistles to the Colossians and the Ephesians.
-In the former the Apostle speaks of believers as having put on the Col iii. new man, which is renewed (or in process of renewal) in knowledge after the image of Him that created him.
-In the latter the description becomes an exhortation: be renewed in the Spirit of your Eph. iv. mind; and that ye put on the new man, which after God is created in righteousness and true holiness.
-These passages must be united and carefully compared, as they supplement each other.
-They both distinguish between the first creation and the second in Christ, between the κτίζειν and the ἀνανεοῦσθαι.
+In the former the Apostle speaks of believers as having put on the new man, which is renewed (or in process of renewal) unto knowledge after the image of Him that created him.
+1 In the latter the description becomes an exhortation: be renewed in the spirit of your mind; and that ye put on the new man, which after God is created in righteousness and true holiness.
+2 These passages must be united and carefully compared, as they supplement each other.

+They both distinguish between the first creation and the second in Christ, between the ktisantos and the ananeoústhai.
 The latter verb refers to the restoration of what the former describes as originally given but lost.
 Both passages make the knowledge of God-that is, the spiritual knowledge of God-the object of the restoration.
 This the latter and more amplified passage unfolds as righteousness and holiness: the first man knew the Creator's law, his will was conformed to it, and he was righteous in principle; he knew the Creator's holiness, loved Him as holy, and was holy himself in principle.
 Thus the moral image of the Creator lost in the Fall is restored through the putting on of the same image as presented in Jesus Christ, the eternal Image of God manifested in human nature.
 Each of the passages speaks of putting off the old man, which is the fallen and corrupt nature as derived from Adam.
 In the former, the process is regarded as gradual; in the latter, the new image was stamped upon the soul in its regeneration.
-But the second passage adds what the former omits, that the Holy Spirit Who was the conservator of the holy image in Paradise is the agent of its renewal in redemption; be renewed in the Spirit, the seat of whose working is in the mind.
-Hence created.
+But the second passage adds what the former omits, that the Holy Spirit Who was the conservator of the holy image in Paradise is the agent of its renewal in redemption: be renewed in the Spirit, the seat of whose working is in the mind.
+Hence the New Testament never speaks of a renewal of the Divine image in man's nature as he is man: only in his fallen nature.
+The indestructible image is in both Testaments always referred to as existing still in man universal.
+Men which are made after the similitude of God 3 is the language of St. James.